bolke/ccp1601/README.md

 ### Setting lcd data.
 <to be done, see code for now>
+See tools folder, imageconverter, for code to convert a bmp image to a hex array. pacman.bmp available as example.
 ### Clearing lcd data.
 <to be done, see code for now>